Corruption in Bosnia and Herzegovina

 Corruption in Bosnia and Herzegovina describes the prevention and occurrence of corruption in Bosnia and Herzegovina.
 A general public survey on corruption from Transparency International shows that citizens perceive Bosnia and Herzegovina's political structures to be deeply affected by corruption.
 Two-thirds of citizens believe that the government's efforts to combat corruption are ineffective.

-On Transparency International's 2024 Corruption Perceptions Index, Bosnia and Herzegovina scored 33 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Bosnia and Herzegovina ranked 114th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among Eastern European and Central Asian countries (Note: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan) was 53, the average score was 35 and the worst score was 17.
-Bosnia and Herzegovina was listed as a "Significant Decliner" in its region for its drop of six points since 2016.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+On Transparency International's 2025 Corruption Perceptions Index, Bosnia and Herzegovina scored 34 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Bosnia and Herzegovina ranked 109th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Eastern European and Central Asian countries (Note: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan) was 50, the average score was 34 and the worst score was 17.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).